 Tips for preventing against new modern identity attacks (AiTM, MFA Fatigue, PRT, OAuth)

-Since the recently published Twitter story – there were many followers asking for a summary article.
-Most of the techniques are explained earlier more in-depth on my blog – see this blog as an overview of new attacks and updated around the identity protection space.
+Most of the techniques are explained earlier and more in-depth on my blog – see this blog as an overview of new attacks and updated around the identity protection space.

 |Blog information: |